lavishay-technion/ansible_shallow/04_advance_playbooks/03_dynamic_inventory/README.md

 - The requirements of dynamic inventories
 - How to Create dynamic inventories with minimal scripting
 - How to interrogate a dynamic inventory
-- Performance enhencements through the use of `_meta`
+- Performance enhancements through the use of `_meta`
 - The use of the Ansible Python framework for Dynamic Inventories

 ---